FAQs: Collective Action at the Basel Institute

 Is Collective Action always about corruption?

-No, in fact Collective Action is a common term in a number of fields that refers to multistakeholder collaboration to achieve shared goals.
+No, in fact Collective Action is a common term in a number of fields that refers to multi-stakeholder collaboration to achieve shared goals.
 Currently, the notion of Collective Action is being increasingly used to describe efforts to address issues of sustainability and the sustainable development goals (SDGs).

-The ICCA, however, focuses on business-driven anti-corruption Collective Action.
+Our work, however, focuses on business-driven anti-corruption Collective Action.
 The approach has the potential to address problems of corruption through mechanisms that are pragmatic and business oriented.
 These types of problems almost always affect entire groups of people and businesses, not just individuals.

-It is fundamental to the Basel Institute’s wider mission to prevent and combat corruption and raise standards of governance.
+Collective Action is fundamental to the Basel Institute’s wider mission to prevent and combat corruption and raise standards of governance.
 In fact, promoting and supporting Collective Action against corruption was a key objective of the Basel Institute when it was founded by Professor Mark Pieth in 2003.

-ICCA staff members regularly contribute their Collective Action expertise to cross-divisional projects.
+Our team members regularly contribute their Collective Action expertise to cross-divisional projects.
 Recent projects include outreach to the private sector as part of the Basel Institute’s support to the Malawian National Anti-Corruption Strategy review, and working with industry stakeholders committed to tackling illegal wildlife trade.

-What does the ICCA actually do?
+What does the Collective Action team actually do?

-The ICCA helps to develop and facilitate Collective Action initiatives that bring together businesses and other stakeholders in a variety of industries worldwide.
+We help to develop and facilitate Collective Action initiatives that bring together businesses and other stakeholders in a variety of industries worldwide.